zephyrproject-rtos/zephyr/boards/arm/nucleo_g0b1re/doc/index.rst

 - ADC1 IN1  : PA1
 - DAC1_OUT1 : PA4

-For mode details please refer to `STM32 Nucleo-64 board User Manual`_.
+For more details please refer to `STM32 Nucleo-64 board User Manual`_.

 Programming and Debugging
 *************************